shellyln/shellyln.github.io/menneu/examples/notebook.md

 # JS Notebook

-> Note: Execution of the JavaScript contents are cancelled for security reason on this site.
+> Note: Execution of the user JavaScript contents are cancelled for security reason on this site.

 * Custom components `Js`, `Lisp` and `Notebook` are defined in [https://shellyln.github.io/menneu/assets/script/playground.js](https://shellyln.github.io/menneu/assets/script/playground.js) .